The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Results and Discussion

-We now probe the excitonic signatures of bulk CrSBr at low temperature ($\SI{4.2}{\kelvin}$) by non-resonantly exciting the system with a continuous-wave laser at an energy of $\SI{2.384}{\electronvolt}$ (see Fig.~\ref{fig3}g).
-We observe that the 1s exciton at an energy of $\sim\SI{1.366}{\electronvolt}$ (at an excitation power of $\SI{10}{\micro\watt}$) appears as a doublet, likely due to a cavity effect (interference effects) caused by the finite thickness of the crystal ($\sim\SI{36.8}{\nano\meter}$) (see SI).
-We obtain a very sharp Lorentzian peak with a full width at half maximum (FWHM) of $\sim\SI{1}{\milli\electronvolt}$ verifying high homogeneity of the parallel weakly coupled chains in combination with the high crystal quality.
-The 1s exciton red-shifts with increasing excitation power typically observed for increasing number of photo-generated carriers in other semiconducting van der Waals materials (also see SI).~\cite{Steinhoff.2014} Moreover, for high excitation powers, additional resonances above the 1s exciton, labelled $X^{*}$ and $X^{**}$, appear at energies of $\SI{1.380}{\electronvolt}$ and $\SI{1.391}{\electronvolt}$, respectively.
-While they are weakly visible in PL, their appearance in the derivative of the low-temperature ($\SI{1.6}{\kelvin}$) differential reflectivity measurements (see Fig.~\ref{fig3}h) suggests finite oscillator strength and band related transitions.
+We now probe the excitonic signatures of bulk CrSBr at low temperature ($\SI{4.2}{\kelvin}$) by non-resonantly exciting the system with a continuous-wave laser at an energy of $\SI{2.384}{\electronvolt}$ (see Fig.~\ref{fig4}g).
+We observe that the 1s exciton at an energy of $\sim\SI{1.366}{\electronvolt}$ (at an excitation power of $\SI{10}{\micro\watt}$) appears as a doublet, likely due to a cavity effect (interference effects) caused by the thickness of the crystal ($\sim\SI{36.8}{\nano\meter}$) (see SI).~\cite{Dirnberger.2023} We obtain a very sharp Lorentzian peak with a full width at half maximum (FWHM) of $\sim\SI{1}{\milli\electronvolt}$ verifying high homogeneity of the parallel, weakly coupled chains, in combination with the high crystal quality.
+The 1s exciton red-shifts with increasing excitation power, as is typically observed for increasing number of photo-generated carriers in other semiconducting van der Waals materials (also see SI).~\cite{Steinhoff.2014} Moreover, for high excitation powers, additional resonances above the 1s exciton, labelled $X^{*}$ and $X^{**}$, appear at energies of $\SI{1.380}{\electronvolt}$ and $\SI{1.391}{\electronvolt}$, respectively.
+While they are weakly visible in PL, their appearance in the low-temperature ($\SI{1.6}{\kelvin}$) differential reflectivity measurements and derivative (see Fig.~\ref{fig4}h and i) suggests finite oscillator strength and band related transitions.
 The energy splitting of the 1s exciton and the $X^{*}$ is only $\Delta E \sim\SI{15}{\milli\electronvolt}$.

-In order to learn about the impact of the magnetic order and exchange interaction between the magnetic moments in the 3D matrix and the quasi-1D excitons and their potential origin, we probe the 1s exciton, $X^{*}$ and $X^{**}$ at $\SI{1.6}{\kelvin}$ in reflectivity as a function of a magnetic field along the $c$-axis (see Fig.~\ref{fig3}i).
-The signatures show the expected magnetic field-dependent energy shift due to the change in magnetic ordering from AFM to FM until reaching the coercive field of $\SI{2}{\tesla}$ (see Fig.~\ref{fig3}j).
+We next measure the impact and potential origin of the magnetic order and exchange interaction between the magnetic moments in the 3D matrix and the quasi-1D excitons by probing the 1s exciton, $X^{*}$ and $X^{**}$ at $\SI{1.6}{\kelvin}$ in reflectivity as a function of a magnetic field along the $c$-axis (see Fig.~\ref{fig4}j).
+The signatures show the expected magnetic field-dependent energy shift due to the change in magnetic ordering from AFM to FM until reaching the coercive field of $\SI{2}{\tesla}$ (see Fig.~\ref{fig4}j and k).
 The energy shift of the $X^{*}$ is weaker as compared to the 1s exciton.
-The $X^{**}$ is weak in signal for higher fields but suggests a qualitatively similar energy shift as the $X^{*}$ (see Fig.~\ref{fig3}i).
+The $X^{**}$ is weak in signal for higher fields but suggests a qualitatively similar energy shift as the $X^{*}$ (see Fig.~\ref{fig4}j).

 The attribution of the $X^{*}$ and $X^{**}$ is non-trivial.
 Potential scenarios would involve momentum direct or indirect transitions between the split conduction bands and the valence band.
 It is indeed a possibility that these transitions are more complex in nature with a momentum indirect character due to the strong extension of the wavefunction along the $\Gamma - X$ direction.
 Such a transition can furthermore be phonon-assisted.